Admission Requirements for First-Time Freshmen

 Additionally, students may be required, prior to readmission, to have fulfilled the basic subjects of general education.
 Transcripts of the record of any work attempted in the interim are required.

-Student on probation at the close of the last enrollment will be readmitted on probation provided they are otherwise eligible, they must furnish transcripts of any college work taken during the absence.
+Students on notice at the close of the last enrollment will be readmitted on notice provided they are otherwise eligible.
+They must furnish transcripts of any college work taken during the absence.